logo

 Image without caption

 You can see that the edge between the nodes doesn’t exist anymore.
 However, this is not well understandable.
 Fortunately, labels help.
-If you extend the model with a label, then the fork will become understandable:
+If you extend the model with a label, then the fork will become understandable.
+Forks are easier to create by clicking on the fork icon:

 Image without caption